Tuesday, November 19, 2024

 Academic Expectations & Fear

 The rest of the verse in Matthew 11 intrigued me, “Take My yoke upon you, and learn from Me…and you shall find rest for your souls.
 For My yoke is easy, and My load is light.”
-Our school days looked anything but “easy and light.”
+Our school days had become anything but “easy and light.”
 I realized I needed to learn more from the Lord and to understand better what His easy yoke and light load was for us.

-I found that these heavy expectations I had taken on were fueled by fear and became the dictators of our days.
 What a gift it was to trade all those burdensome expectations and fears in exchange for His light and easy yoke!
 It brought freedom.
 It brought peace.
 It brought us rest.

-As I relinquished some of my pseudo-academic expectations for my children, the Lord showed up (as He always does.)
-Instead of a frantic pace created by trying to check all the boxes, we are learning to capture the moments, eliminate the unnecessary, and prioritize what the Lord is showing us to do.
+As I relinquished some of my pseudo-academic expectations for my children, the Lord showed up - as He always does.
+Instead of a frantic pace created by trying to check all the boxes, I am learning to capture the moments, eliminate the unnecessary, and prioritize what the Lord is showing me to do.
 Peace-filled days, better real learning, and rest followed.
-And surprisingly, at least to me, none of my children have stopped learning and growing and excelling.
-In fact, the Lord provided many opportunities to learn in very creative ways that we had been missing!

 Comparisons & Lies